 Major European retail chains like Carrefour, Morrisons, Decathlon, and Migros have not only integrated private labels to their portfolios but are also self-producing some of their vertical items.
-Hence we see priorities shifting from bare negotiations with top brands to plan & purchase of raw materials for in-house production.
+In addition, we can see priorities shifting from bare negotiations with top brands to planning & purchasing of raw materials for in-house production.

 “By 2021, analysts estimate 53.9% of all ecommerce sales will happen on mobile devices”.

-- Check customer pulse: Retail chains, with the strength of the scale they operate at, have the capability to observe and document consumer demands.
+- Retail chains, with the strength of the scale they operate at, have the capability to observe and document consumer demands.
 Real-time feedback is key for retailers that have in-house produced goods on shelves with other brands

-- Hire agile procurement workforce: Category specialists need to be replaced with OR extended to the scope of product development, category management that have some analytical backgrounds
+- Category specialists need to be replaced with OR extended to the scope of product development, category management that have some analytical backgrounds

-- Digitalised solutions: Since everyday tasks involve not just negotiations, but calculating product value, market feasible prices, brand bonuses, multiple quotations and contacts, solutions that can function in real-time are of critical importance.
+- Since everyday tasks involve not just negotiations, but calculating product value, market feasible prices, brand bonuses, multiple quotations and contacts, solutions that can function in real-time are of critical importance.

-- Maintain information transparency – Some retailers have begun sharing point of sale information with their suppliers (e.g., Zara).
-This ensures suppliers with direct feedback from the consumer.
+- Some retailers have begun sharing point of sale information with their suppliers (e.g., Zara).
+Hence, this ensures suppliers with direct feedback from the consumer.

-- Collaborate with suppliers: Retail chains in the UK, France & Spain have now started including suppliers in their supply chains with the goal to reduce total costs & improve overall efficiency.
+- Retail chains in the UK, France & Spain have now started including suppliers in their supply chains with the goal to reduce total costs & improve overall efficiency.

 Supply chain networks in the retail industry are some of the most complex networks.
-The consumer is in need of speed and convenience in each phase of the buying cycle, and retailers are expected to be equipped for the challenge.
+The consumers are in need of speed and convenience in each phase of the buying cycle.
+One expects retailers to be ready for the challenge.
 The European regulatory changes like Brexit have imposed uncertainties in Procurement & Sourcing systems.

 Such challenges are an opportunity for procurement to provide value by levering technology such as:

-· Optimise & standardise no. of suppliers & reduce spends
+- One can optimize & standardize number of suppliers & reduce spends